Substitute for Brown Sugar in Chocolate Chip Cookies: Top Alternatives

 How to Substitute Agave Syrup for Brown Sugar

-• Reduce the liquid amount in the dough recipe to one-quarter cup to prevent a too wet dough from becoming too wet.
+• Reduce the liquid amount in the dough recipe to one-quarter cup to prevent a too-wet dough from becoming too wet.

 Professional Tip: Because the agave syrup does not have the molasses-like flavor Consider adding 1 teaspoon cinnamon or the addition of a pinch of Nutmeg to increase the warmth within your biscuits.